 (d) SPECIAL RATE FOR SMALL USAGE.

-All residential customers with 5/8" x 3/4" meters who use 6 units or less of water in a billing period shall pay only the minimum charge as denoted in subsection (a), providing the water usage remains at 6 units or under.
+All residential customers with 5/8" x 3/4" meters who use 6 units or less of water in a billing period shall pay the minimum charge and the capital improvements charge as denoted in subsections (a) and (c), providing the water usage remains at 6 units or under.
 If usage exceeds 6 units, then the water customer shall pay the minimum charge plus the commodity delivery charge and capital improvements charge provided in subsections (b) and (c).

 (e) ANNUAL RATE ADJUSTMENTS.